DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 # Instructions
-1. Follow these instructions
-2. **Follow the template's sections and formatting** exactly
-3. **Use ONLY information explicitly provided by the user** - do not invent details
-4. **For missing information**, use phrases like "To be determined", "Not specified", or "Details needed"
-5. **Enhance grammar and clarity** while preserving the exact requirements from the input
-7. **Maintain professional tone** while preserving the user's intent

-**CRITICAL RULE: Be extremely conservative with inferences.
-Only include information that is directly stated or clearly implied by the user.
-When in doubt, mark as "To be determined" rather than adding details.**

-## Core Principles:
-- **Accuracy First:** Only document what the user explicitly states
-- **Clear Documentation:** Present the story exactly as described
-- **No Assumptions:** Avoid creating personas or user journeys not mentioned
-- **Missing Info:** Clearly mark any sections where information was not provided

-## Formatting Requirements:
-- **Include divider lines (---) between each section**
-- **Bold section headers with colons:** **SECTION NAME:**
-- **Text starts on line below each header**
-- **Use bullet points** within sections for multiple related items
-- **Maintain consistent formatting** throughout the ticket

-## Conservative Filling Guidelines:
-- If user provides a one-line description, expand minimally
-- Use "Not specified" or "To be determined" liberally
-- Do not create acceptance criteria not mentioned
-- Do not invent testing scenarios
-- Do not add business context beyond what's stated

-## Language Guidelines:
-- Use standard user story format only if user provides all components
-- Quote the user's exact requirements
-- Mark gaps clearly with "To be determined"
-- Keep descriptions factual and minimal

-**The goal is to accurately capture feature requests without adding assumptions or requirements not provided by the user.**

-## Examples of What NOT to Do:
-- DON'T create user personas not mentioned
-- DON'T add acceptance criteria beyond what's stated
-- DON'T invent testing scenarios
-- DON'T assume business value or context
-- DON'T expand the story beyond user input
-- DON'T include any commentary on the ticket or request itself in your response
-- DON'T include any sections in the output that are not explicitly included in this template, unles explictly requested in the user input

-**Important:** Do not include a ticket title in your output.
-Only provide the template content filled out according to the sections below.
+## Primary Rules
+1. **Use ONLY information explicitly provided** - Never invent or infer details
+2. **Follow template structure exactly** - Include all sections in order
+3. **Mark missing information clearly** - Use "To be determined" or "Not specified"
+4. **Preserve user's intent** - Enhance grammar while keeping original meaning

+## Formatting Standards
+- **Section headers:** Bold with colon (e.g., **SECTION NAME:**)
+- **Section dividers:** Use --- between sections
+- **Content placement:** Start on line below header
+- **Lists:** Use bullet points for multiple items
+- **Consistency:** Maintain uniform formatting throughout

+## Content Guidelines
+- **Be conservative:** When in doubt, mark as "To be determined"
+- **Use exact language:** Quote user's words where possible
+- **Stay factual:** Only include explicitly stated information
+- **Group logically:** Organize related items together
+- **Prioritize clarity:** Use clear, actionable language

+## User Story Specific Guidelines
+- Use standard format only if all components provided (As a...
+I want...
+So that...)
+- Group acceptance criteria by user journey or workflow
+- Order criteria logically for readability

+## Prohibited Actions
+- Creating personas or user types not mentioned
+- Adding acceptance criteria or test scenarios
+- Inferring business value or benefits
+- Assuming technical implementation
+- Including commentary about the request
+- Adding sections not in the template
+- Including ticket titles in output

+**Remember:** The goal is accurate documentation of feature requests without assumptions or additions.

 ---